jalafel/jessicaquynh.github.io/_posts/2016-11-25-innovation.md

 almost static.
 And then, the world around it begin to expand, contract, extend and adapt to these important fixtures.

-Why does this matter?
+# Why does this matter?

-It allows me to think about the world, these invisible structures, scientific, political, and all else, as a rhizome.
+It allows me to think about the world, these invisible structures, scientific, political, and all else, as a __*rhizome*__.
 And somewhere in all of it, we are being.
 Naturally, all these structures pull and tug on who we are.
 Yet we lack the ability to trace these lines.

 I am interested in patterns.
 Namely, how we are consistently attempting to program the world.
 In a way, these are questions about creativity within